 The Port Authority has worked with its partners to develop a Clean Air Strategy for the Port of NY and NJ.
 The strategy lays out practical actions that the Port and industry stakeholders can take to reduce diesel and greenhouse (GHG) emissions in advance of potential regulations.

-The Port Authority, Port Commerce Department (PCD) holds as a basic value a commitment to the communities in which it operates and to the society at large.
+The Port Authority, Port Department holds as a basic value a commitment to the communities in which it operates and to the society at large.
 This commitment includes safeguarding the land, water, air, natural resources, flora, fauna, people and their interrelation.
-To that end, PCD has adopted environmental stewardship as one of its key business objectives to protect the environment while providing economic benefits to the region.
+To that end, Port Department has adopted environmental stewardship as one of its key business objectives to protect the environment while providing economic benefits to the region.

 Our Green Practices Task Force, which is comprised of about 20 on-port businesses (including East Coast Warehouse and Toyota Logistics Services) and Port Authority staff in New York and New Jersey, is identifying green initiatives that address air and water quality, waste minimization, and energy conservation.
 Tenants have voluntarily: